What is Inbound Marketing?

 Emails in the convert phase should be about checking in, asking about a problem, and providing detailed info like whitepapers and case studies to show off your credentials.
 If you run a B2B business, this is the time to offer an audit or demonstration to show people precisely how you can help them.

-Blogs Can Help Pull People Through The Funnel
+Blogs Can Help Pull People Through the Buyer's Journey

 Blogs oriented toward the convert phase — the “consideration” phase of the buyer’s journey — should be all about guiding readers further through the funnel.
 Content should be similar to the emails — educational, specific, and addressing the exact problems that readers are trying to solve — and CTAs should encourage readers to take further steps.